-Item No. ltem In Compliance?
+Item No. Item In Compliance? ice?
 Comments

 Yes No N/A

 C26 Tonnages ✓ Maximum annual limit of 2,000,000 tonnes

-Section D: Phasing and Rehabilitation Item No. Item In Compliance? ce?
+Item No. Item In Co omplian ce?
 Comments Yes No N/A D1 Progressive Rehabilitation ~ Progressive rehabilitation ongoing as per site plans D2 Sloping of Faces ~ Pond faces are sloped and rehabilitated as per the site plan.
 Silt pond slopes will be finalized once silt pond is fully extracted.
 D3 Grades/Contours and/or Elevations ~ Rehabilitation grades and elevations are constructed as per the site plans.
 D4 Vegetation ~ All fully rehabilitated areas have been vegetated as per the site plans.
-D5 Disturbed Hectarage Minimized ✓ Progressively expanding footprints of open bodies of water as per site plans & final rehab plans.
+D5 Disturbed Hectarage Minimized ~ Progressively expanding footprints of open bodies of water as per site plans & final rehab plans.
 D6 Phasing/Sequencing ~ If operational phasing or sequencing is described on your site plan, please indicate what phase(s) you are in for extraction, progressive rehabilitation and final rehabilitation is/are currently under extraction and which phase(s) is/are undergoing rehabilitation: Current progressive rehabilitation is occurring in Phase 2 and Phase 6.